Trinitary algebras

+2. The theory of {\it immersions} $S^1 \to \R^2$ without triple points is analogous to framed knot theory or knot theory without the first Reidemeister move.

-The simplest invariant of doodles, which is fairly analogous to the Casson invariant, was discovered by A.~Merkov, see \cite{Merx} and \cite{MD}.
+The simplest invariant of doodles, which is fairly analogous to the Casson invariant, was discovered by A.~Merkov, see \cite{Merx}.

-The natural analog of chord diagrams in this theory is {\em triangular diagrams}, i.e. collections of triples of distinct points in $S^1$, that are the preimages of the triple points in $f(S^1)$, see \cite{V-11}.
-The interpretation of the Merkov's invariant in the terms of triangular diagrams was found in \cite{MD}.
-Analogously to the case of knots, it is expressed by the simplest triangular diagram \ \ {\unitlength=1.60mm \special{em:linewidth 0.4pt} \linethickness{1pt}
+The natural analog of chord diagrams in this theory is {\em triangular diagrams}, that is, collections of triplets of distinct points in $S^1$, that are the preimages of the triple points in $f(S^1)$, see \cite{V-11}.
+Each triplet $(x, \tilde x, \hat x)$ defines a subspace of codimension two in $C^\infty(S^1, \R^2)$ by the condition $f(x)=f(\tilde x) = f(\hat x)$.
+The interpretation of the Merkov's invariant in the terms of triangular diagrams is given in \cite{MD}.
+Similarly to the case of knots, it is expressed by the simplest triangular diagram \ \ { \unitlength=1.40mm \special{em:linewidth 0.4pt} \linethickness{1pt}

-} having no triangles some two points of which are not separated by the points of other triangles.
-Continuing the analogy with knot theory, we begin studying of {\em trinitary subalgebras} in $C^\infty(S^1, \R)$, i.e., the subalgebras that are the limit positions of the algebras of codimension $2k$ defined by $k$ independent triangles.
-For example, such an algebra can be defined by two points $a, b \in S^1$ and one real parameter $\alpha$, and consist of all functions $f: S^1 \to \R$ such that
+} , that has no triangles, some two vertices of which are not separated in the source circle by the vertices of other triangles.
+Continuing the analogy with knot theory, we study the {\em trinitary subalgebras} in $C^\infty(S^1, \R)$, that is, subalgebras that are the limits of algebras of codimension $2k$ defined by $k$ independent triangles.
+For instance, such an algebra of codimension three can be defined by two points $a, b \in S^1$ and a point $(\alpha: \beta: \gamma) \in \RP^2$, and consist of all functions $f: S^1 \to \R$ such that